slim-template/slim/README.md

 ### Code comment `/`

 Use the forward slash for code comments - anything after it won't get displayed in the final render.

-  Use `/` for ruby code comments and `/!` for html comments
+Use `/` for code comments and `/!` for html comments

     body
       p